INDIATECHYOUTUBE/Py-Cam/README.md

 ## Features -
  - Ngrok port Forwarding
- - It can run on Windows 10, Linux, Mac-OS.
+ - It can run on Windows 10.
  - Just require only python modules

 ## Installing Requirements -